hendriknielaender/zvm/README.md

 curl -fsSL https://raw.githubusercontent.com/hendriknielaender/zvm/main/install.sh | bash -s "zvm-v0.15.0"
 ```

-The installer will download the appropriate binary for your platform and install it to `/usr/local/bin`.
+The installer will download the appropriate binary for your platform and install it to `~/.local/bin`.
+Make sure this directory is in your PATH.

 ### Homebrew (macOS/Linux)